strongloop/strongloop.com2/_posts/2018-04-01-march-milestone.md

 ## Injection Type Inference

-Previously, it was not possible for the type of an item retrieved from `Context` to be inferred by TypeScript, providing some safety and autocompletion support in editors such as VS Code.
+Previously, it was not possible for the type of an item retrieved from `Context` to be inferred by TypeScript, providing some safety and autocompletion support in editors such as Visual Studio Code.
 This has now been addressed as a `BindingKey` now preserves type information and provides that to the compiler when an item is retrieved.
 These changes came in as a result of [PR #1169](https://github.com/strongloop/loopback-next/pull/1169).
 Example of before and after can be seen below.